Cotswolds

 Slaughter Trees

-Legend has it that J. R. R. Tolkien visited St. Edwards church and the entrance inspired the Doors of Durin in the Lord of the Rings.
+The main attraction is St. Edwards church.
+Legend has it that J. R. R. Tolkien visited here and the entrance inspired the Doors of Durin in the Lord of the Rings.
 It's so cool!
 This is a real place!
+And is still a functioning church.

 Stow on the Wold Door